Nematollah Nassiri: Director of SAVAK

+Modernisation of SAVAK

-Mohammed Reza Pahlavi gave General Nassiri tough instructions - to restore the effectiveness of the SAVAK secret police and to properly serve the monarch.
+Mohammed Reza Pahlavi gave General Nassiri instructions to restore the effectiveness of the SAVAK secret police and to properly serve the monarch.

-General Nematollah Nassiri ideally coped with the task set before him by the shah: in the shortest possible time, a rather complex and comprehensive system of total investigation and denunciation was created, which controlled all aspects of the political and public life of Iran.
+General Nematollah Nassiri ideally coped with the task set before him by the Shah: in the shortest possible time, a rather complex and comprehensive system of total investigation and denunciation was created, which controlled all aspects of the political and public life of Iran.

-The main focus of the activities of the Shah special services was aimed at combating the "red danger".
-At the same time, in 1968, Nematollah Nassiri showed interest in establishing contacts with the USSR through the channels of special services, in particular in the acquisition of “counter-intelligence equipment” in the Soviet Union.
+The main focus of the activities of the Shah special services was aimed at combating the "red danger" of communism and socialism.
+At the same time, in 1968, Nematollah Nassiri showed interest in establishing contacts with the Soviet Union through the channels of special services, in particular in the acquisition of “counter-intelligence equipment” in the USSR.

 One of Nassiri’s main achievements as head of SAVAK was the elimination of the Shah’s opponent, General Teymur Bakhtiar, the first director of SAVAK.
-The development of a special operation plan to eliminate Bakhtiar and its brilliant execution by the SAVAK agents was personally supervised by General Nassiri, directly agreeing with the Shah regarding all the details of this operation.
-On August 12, 1970, Teymur Bakhtiar was liquidated in Iraq by SAVAK agents sent there.
+The development of a special operation plan to eliminate Bakhtiar and its execution by the SAVAK agents was personally supervised by General Nassiri, directly agreeing with the Shah regarding all the details of this operation.
+On 12 August 1970, Teymur Bakhtiar was assassinated in Iraq by SAVAK agents sent there.

 Arrest and execution

-On 6 June 1978, General Nematollah Nassiri was relieved of his post as head of the SAVAK and appointed ambassador to Pakistan.
-His place was taken by Lieutenant General Nasser Mogadam, who for many years headed the “Department III” SAVAK.
+On 6 June 1978, General Nematollah Nassiri was relieved of his post as head of the SAVAK and appointed ambassador to Pakistan.Darioush Bayandor.
+(2019).
+His place was taken by Lieutenant General Nasser Mogadam, who for many years headed SAVAK's "Department III".